Governance

 Town of Residence: Montpelier, VT

 Thomas J. Golonka is a managing partner with the investment firm of Silverlake Wealth Management in Williston and Montpelier, Vermont.
 Prior to joining Silverlake in 2005, Mr. Golonka was with Wachovia Securities Private Client Group for 12 years.
 Tom specializes in portfolio management and advanced planning strategies for high net worth individuals and corporations, and is a CFA® charterholder as well as a CERTIFIED FINANCIAL PLANNERTM practitioner.
-Mr. Golonka is Chair of the Vermont Pension Investment Committee (VPIC) and Trustee of the University of Vermont Health Network - Central Vermont Medical Center Board as well as a past City Councilor for Montpelier, Vermont.
+Mr. Golonka is Chair of the Vermont Pension Investment Committee (VPIC) and a trustee of the Montpelier Foundation, as well as past Chair of the Central Vermont Medical Center Board of Trustees and a past City Councilor for Montpelier, Vermont.
 He holds a BA from the University of Notre Dame and an MBA from Union College.
 Tom resides in Montpelier with his wife, Cyndy Bashara Golonka, and their five children: Chloe, Kelsey, Joshua, Gregory and Kenzie.

 Headshot of UVM Medical Center trustee, Carol Haraden, PhD.